 - Axis 5: Partisan counter-bigotry.

-A contingent claim by the left that white, straight, cisgender, upper-class, males are the dominant class and an automatic negativity toward them that can range in magnitude from mild suspicion to insane bigotry.
-And I'm not just talking about the double standard on physical assault that you see quite often even outside of movies.
+The left is so attached to fighting perceived bigotry against certain groups of people that most of them have developed some degree of counter-bigotry against who they consider to be "the dominant class", namely white, straight, cisgender, upper-class males.
+And I'm not just talking about the double standard on physical assault that you see quite often even outside of movies (conservatives seem to defend that one just as much).
 Some liberals are way worse (be prepared for explicit content if you follow that link).

 Having understood this, I'm finally comfortable feeling hostile toward "liberals" despite the intense ill-definedness of the label.
 Liberals are horrifically wrong on four out of five axes, while conservatives are wrong on only three, and on 1 and 3 their errors are less severe than the left's.